Windows DRIVER_POWER_STATE_FAILURE error

 Verify all drivers have proper digital signatures

-2. In the Run line type sigverif and press enter.
+2. Type sigverif and press Enter.

-• If you need help identifying what a file is or what it's associated with enter the full file name into the Computer Hope log tool.
+If you need help identifying what a file is or what it's associated with, enter the full file name into the Computer Hope log tool.

 Disable BIOS APM